Tierion/now-boltwall/README.md

 - In an `.env` file

 `vercel` secrets are _required_ for deploying to a live server.
-The `.env` option can be helpful for saving references to secrets or running a local server with `now dev`.
+The `.env` option can be helpful for saving references to secrets or running a local server with `vercel dev`.

 **NOTE**: When generating new secrets or an `.env` file, any existing values will be overwritten.
 This is to avoid any conflicting configurations and because `vercel secrets` only supports saving